-- prior to Board decisions, preparing the Board's work by quality assuring the consolidated financial reporting - monitoring and submitting recommendations and proposals to ensure the reliability of reporting with regard to effectiveness of the Group's internal controls and risk management - assessing the independence of the auditor - checking other roles for the audit firm (NAS, Non Audit Services) - assisting the Nomination Committee during the procurement process for the audit and in preparing for election of, and fees for auditors - staying informed about the extent and focus of the audit assignment - preparing questions about the audit - evaluating the audit process - establishing guidelines for the procurement of permitted services to be carried out by the Group's auditors in addition to the audit - if appropriate, approving such services according to the quidelines - monitoring and evaluating the application of current accounting policies and the adoption of new accounting policies and of other legal accounting requirements, generally accepted accounting principles or otherwise.
+- prior to Board decisions, preparing the Board's work by quality assuring the consolidated financial reporting - monitoring and submitting recommendations and proposals to ensure the reliability of reporting with regard to effectiveness of the Group's internal controls and risk management - · assessing the independence of the auditor - checking other roles for the audit firm (NAS, Non Audit Services) - assisting the Nomination Committee during the procurement process for the audit and preparing for election of, and fees for auditors - keeping informed about the extent and focus of the audit assignment - preparing questions about the audit - evaluating the audit process - establishing guidelines for the procurement of permitted services to be carried out by the Group's auditors in addition to the audit - if appropriate, approving such services according to the guidelines - monitoring and evaluating the application of current accounting policies and the adoption of new accounting policies and of other legal accounting requirements, generally accepted accounting principles or otherwise.

-The Group's principal auditor and representatives of the audit firm are co-opted to the majority of the meetings.
+The Group's auditor in charge and representatives of the audit firm are co-opted to the majority of the meetings.
 Where appropriate, senior executives are co-opted.
-Since the 2023 AGM, the committee has consisted of members Peter Sandberg, Christina Ragsten, Jon Risfelt and Per-Arne Gustavsson.
+Since the 2024 AGM, the committee has consisted of members Peter Sandberg, Christina Ragsten, Jon Risfelt and Per-Arne Gustavsson.
 The committee is chaired by Peter Sandberg.

-The Audit Committee held seven minuted meetings in 2023 and the Board of Directors regularly receives copies of the minutes of the meetings.
-During the year, the committee's work mainly involved valuation issues, risk management, impairment testing requirements, accounting principles, internal control, external auditing of operational systems in accordance with ISO 9001:2015 and 14001:2015, internal follow-up of earnings and key performance indicators, conversion of existing credit facilities to sustainability-linked loans, additions to existing credit facility agreements including new covenants that are valid until 31 December 2025, and follow-ups and checks regarding the Group's financial reporting.
+The Audit Committee held five minuted meetings in 2024 and the Board of Directors regularly receives copies of the minutes of the meetings.
+During the year, the committee's work mainly involved valuation issues, risk management, impairment testing requirements, accounting principles, internal control, external auditing of operational systems in accordance with ISO 9001:2015 and 14001:2015, internal follow-up of earnings and key performance indicators, additions to existing credit facility agreements including new covenants that are valid until 31 December 2026, and follow-ups and checks regarding the Group's financial reporting.
 An account of the various matters dealt with by the committee will be presented at a future Board meeting.
-The auditors attended four of the Audit Committee's seven meetings.
+The auditors attended all five of the Audit Committee's five meetings.